 This unit has pre-placement requirements (e.g. Working with Vulnerable People registration, immunisations, recording of relevant details in InPlace etc), which must be completed prior to commencement of your placement; refer to Placement Requirements.

 The unit also involves workplace assessments and therefore, additional student responsibilities are required in addition to those described in this section.
 Work-place learning requires strict adherence to professional practice principles and ethics.
-Client/patient confidentiality must always be maintained, including for assessment items.
+Client/patient and site confidentiality must always be maintained, including for assessment items.
 Any ultrasound related images or materials presented must be de-identified.
-Failure to remove patient identification will result in a zero mark being awarded.
+Failure to remove identification will result in a zero mark being awarded.

 Contact your unit convener if you have any concerns with meeting the requirements of this unit.